alecchendev/rust-lightning/LIGHTSPARK.md

 ## Sync the upstream repo

-If you want to sync to the upstream, you'll need to _set_ the upstream.
+If you want to sync to the upstream (for example, because LDK/Spiral has created a new stable tag), you'll need to _set_ the upstream.
 Do it like this:

 ```
 git remote add upstream https://github.com/lightningdevkit/rust-lightning.git